bohdan-s/SunGather/README.md

 Has muliple export locations out of the box:
 * Console - Log directly to screen
-* MQQT - Load into MQTT, and optionally Home Assistance Discovery
+* MQTT - Load into MQTT, and optionally Home Assistance Discovery
 * PVOutput - Load into PVOutput.org
 * and more coming....